The Hallmark Channel Original Christmas Movie Original Drinking Game

 – A precocious child who should be disciplined for whiny and bratty behavior is rewarded with a bunch of undeserved effort put in on her/his behalf to find the *perfect* Christmas present

-– The lines “You know my rules about Christmas” or “It’s about…grandma” or “Honey!
+– The lines “You know my rules about Christmas” or “Honey, it's about…grandma” or “Dear!
 The carolers are here!” are said verbatim.
 Chug the glass if it’s all from the same movie.

 – A child actor is one stuttered line away from his/her mom force-feeding them “go-go juice” off-set